In this post, we focus on upper and lower bound of core where non-clusterings are.

 But it maybe harder than NPNP.
 Maybe PNPP^{NP}, NPNPNP^{NP} or PSPACEPSPACE?

-Complexity for Compute α-Core
+Complexity for Computing α-Core

 ❓What is the complexity for computing a clustering in α\alpha-core (1<α<21\lt\alpha\lt2)?